utsav0/daily-dev-tips/src/pages/posts/chrome-lighthouse-report.md

 - Make fewer CSS Requests (Rather have one or a few stylesheets instead of multiple)
 - Make fewer JavaScript requests (Same as above)
 - Leverage Browser Caching [GtMetrix](https://gtmetrix.com/leverage-browser-caching.html)
-- Don't overdue on fonts loading (Use one/two external fonts)
+- Don't overdo on fonts loading (Use one/two external fonts)

 ### Thank you for reading, and let's connect!